More Than 10,000 Civilians Injured Or Killed In Afghanistan Last Year, U.N. Says

 The report comes as the U.S. and Taliban's seven-day "reduction of violence" went into effect early Saturday in Afghanistan.
 U.S. General Austin "Scott" Miller said the U.S. has stopped offensive operations against the Taliban, multiple outlets report.

 Among the more than 3,400 civilians killed and nearly 7,000 injured last year, the Taliban was the single group responsible for the largest share of casualties, at 47%, and more than 1,300 deaths.
-It was followed by the Afghan national security sources, at 16% and 680 deaths, according to the report produced by United Nations Assistance Mission in Afghanistan, or USAMA.
+It was followed by the Afghan national security sources, at 16% and 680 deaths, according to the report produced by the United Nations Assistance Mission in Afghanistan, or USAMA.

 International forces, including the U.S., were responsible for 8% of the civilian casualties with 559 deaths, the report says.